 Great marketing always starts with understanding what is actually being marketed.
 There are numerous techniques and strategies that work best only for certain types of promotions.
 One of the key distinctions that marketing constantly has to make is the one between products and services.

-The differences between selling an actual product and selling a service of any kind on your business website are vast.
+The differences between selling an actual product and selling a service of any kind on your business website are vast (see our guide on how to start a service business).
 As a result, naturally marketing pros tend to think of them separately and to strategize them in completely different ways.
 There is a lot to gain, however, in applying a product marketing approach to service marketing and vice versa, as long as you do so thoughtfully.